ikelaiah/threadsafecollections-fp/ROADMAP.md

   families are committed.
 - **Compatibility is tested, not inferred.** A similar method name is not a compatibility guarantee.

+## Historical baseline — 0.8.5

+The 0.8.5 roadmap recorded a solid correctness and performance foundation:

+- `TThreadSafeList<T>`, `TThreadSafeDeque<T>`,
+  `TThreadSafeDictionary<TKey, TValue>`, and `TThreadSafeHashSet<T>`;
+- array, circular-buffer, and chained-hash-table storage;
+- managed-type-safe List and Deque operations;
+- slab allocation for Dictionary and HashSet entries;
+- optimized hashing and average O(n+m) HashSet intersection;
+- bulk operations designed to avoid cross-collection lock-order deadlocks;
+- lock-holding iteration for List, Deque, and HashSet, and snapshot iteration for Dictionary;
+- 118 FPCUnit tests with no reported HeapTrc leaks on the recorded Win64 run;
+- Windows and Linux example builds; and
+- generated API cheat sheets, collection guides, examples, and benchmarks.

+The principal limitations identified at 0.8.5 were one exclusive `TCriticalSection` per collection, unsafe re-entry through manual `Lock()` tokens, inconsistent iterator behavior, non-uniform default construction and comparer integration, incomplete compatibility coverage, incomplete CI gates, and point-in-time rather than regression-controlled benchmarks.

 ## Current baseline — 0.8.6